 Her first book issues a strong challenge to traditional literary periodization and canons by examining the large, tri-lingual oeuvre of a 15th-century French poet, Charles of Orleans.
 Her second book, English Printing, Verse Translation, and the Battle of the Sexes, 1476-1557 (2009), treats popular verse translations of French gender discourses that appeared in the formative early decades of printing in England.
-Her new book project, Printers Without Borders: Translation, Textuality, and Tudor Literary (Trans)Nationhood, studies the early English printers' and translators' complex, resistant appropriations of foreign texts.
+Her new book project, Printers Without Borders: 'Englishing' Texts in the Renaissance (Cambridge UP, under contract), studies the early English printers' and translators' complex, resistant appropriations of foreign texts.

 Coldiron has held two NEH research fellowships, in 1998-1999 and in 2010.
 She held a Folger Shakespeare Library long-term fellowship in 2011.
 She has won Folger short-term fellowships and an ATLAS grant, and in 2002-3 she was a Kluge fellow in the Library of Congress.